University Libraries Guest Policy

-- Guests must present a Seton Hall Alumni card or current photo ID to obtain computer guest access.
+- Guests must present a Seton Hall Alumni card or current photo ID to obtain computer guest access at the 2nd floor circulation desk in Walsh Library.
 Guests must initially register for computer guest access.

 - There is no guest access to computers for guests while midterms and final exams are scheduled.

 - Seton Hall Alumni that present a valid Seton Hall Alumni card will have access so long as there are sufficient computers available to accommodate the needs of current Seton Hall students and staff.